Here are some of our top tips for participating in Crunch&Sip.

 - White and brown – bananas, brown pears, nashi pears, white nectarines, white peaches, lychee

 Want more information about healthy eating?
-Crunch&Sip has a new food and nutrition section packed with useful information for parents!
+Crunch&Sip has a food and nutrition section packed with useful information for parents!
 Check it out here.